contrast-zone/t-rewriter.js/draft/co-rewrite.md

 These features are implemented in a way that naturally arises from logical origins in the basics of co-rewrite.
 There are two kinds of types depending on implicative side of rules: read and write types.
 Regarding these kinds, they embrace two kinds of rules: read and write rules.
 We treat read and write implicative sides in a logically symmetrical way.
 The resulting formation lets us to recursively compose rules in a seamless, consistent way from the aspect of our version of constructive logic.

+Section 2 deals with syntax and semantics of co-rewrite, while section 3 brings us some examples...

-Next, in section 2, we will gradually derive logical forms that co-rewrite allows, and we will define how co-rewrite interprets these forms, ending with complete e-bnf grammar syntax.
+In section 2, we will gradually derive logical forms that co-rewrite allows, and we will define how co-rewrite interprets these forms.
 Section 3 brings us some examples ...

-## 2. deriving co-rewrite programming framework
+## 2. deriving co-rewrite framework

 Co-rewrite resembles a kind of restricted logic based on four operators: [and](https://en.wikipedia.org/wiki/Logical_conjunction), [or](https://en.wikipedia.org/wiki/Logical_disjunction), [impl](https://en.wikipedia.org/wiki/Material_conditional); and [nimpl](https://en.wikipedia.org/wiki/Converse_nonimplication).
 Notice that there is no [negation](https://en.wikipedia.org/wiki/Negation) operator in co-rewrite.
 These operators combine in a certain way which requires rule input sides to hold [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form) (CNF) of data, and rule output sides to hold [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form) (DNF) of its elements.
 Rule input sides use and, or, impl operators; rule output sides use their duals: or, and, nimpl, respectively.
 This setup consistently aligns implicative with its dual, co-implicative proving technique.

-In the following section, we describe in detail how rules in co-rewrite are derived.
+We continue by detailed description of how rules in co-rewrite are formed, and how co-rewrite interprets these rules.

 ### 2.1. main rule